 The module provides students with an introduction to the key themes, concepts and theories relating to the study of the management of people in organisations.
 Particular attention is paid to organisations as the nodal points of human interaction within the business world, focusing on both the social and the psychological aspects of these relations.
-Students will be introduced to central ideas of the social and behavioural sciences.
+The People in Organisations module is a 20 credit module on the Pathway to Business Management.

 Who is this course for?